 The SNO+ experiment at the University of Sussex

-From left to right: Dr Lisa Falk, Dr Simon JM Peeters <S.J.M.Peeters AT sussex DOT ac DOT uk> (PI), Dr Gwenaëlle Lefeuvre, Dr Jeff Hartnell, Mr James Waterfield, Dr Matt Mottram, Mr Ashley Back
+From left to right: Miroslav Mlejnek, Dr Lisa Falk, Dr James Waterfield, Mark Stringer, Dr Simon JM Peeters <S.J.M.Peeters AT sussex DOT ac DOT uk> (PI), Dr Martti Nirkko

 The SNO+ experiment is a neutrino experiment at SNOLAB located 2 km underground in a Vale nickel mine in Sudbury, Ontaria, Canada.
-We are part of the international scientific collaboration of this experiment.
-We are responsible for the calibration of the experiment (Dr Simon JM Peeters), the data processing (Dr Jeff Hartnell), but, as this is a relatively small collaboration, we are actively involved in many other aspects of the experiments and the analysis.
+Our group is responsible for the calibration of the experiment (Dr Simon JM Peeters) but, as this is a relatively small particle physics collaboration, we are actively involved in many other aspects of the experiments and the analysis.

 The aim of the SNO+ experiment is to understand neutrino particles better.
 Its focus is on determining the fundamental nature of the neutrino: is the neutrino its own anti-particle, or in technical terms: is it a Majorana particle?
 It does this by looking for so-called neutrinoless double-beta decay in the isotope 130Te.